Jeff Wayne's Musical Version of The War of the Worlds

 Jeff Wayne's Musical Version of The War of the Worlds is a studio double album by American-born British musician, composer, and record producer Jeff Wayne, released on 9 June 1978 by CBS Records.
 It is an album musical adapted from the science-fiction novel The War of the Worlds by H. G. Wells in a rock opera style with a rock band, orchestra, narrator, and leitmotifs to carry the story and lyrics that express the feelings of the various characters.
 The album features guest artists David Essex, Justin Hayward, Phil Lynott, Chris Thompson, and Julie Covington, with actor Richard Burton as the narrator.

-The album became a commercial success in the UK, peaking at number 5 on the chart and selling over 2.7 million copies there since its release.
-In 2018, it was the UK's 32nd best-selling studio album of all time, and has sold an estimated 15 million copies worldwide.
+The album became a commercial success, debuting at No. 24 and reaching a peak position of No. 5 on the UK Albums Chart.
 It won two Ivor Novello Awards, including one for Wayne and main lyricist Gary Osborne for Best Instrumental or Popular Orchestral Work.
-Two singles from the album were released; "Forever Autumn", with Hayward on lead vocals, reached number 5 in the UK, followed by the disco-inspired opening track, "The Eve of the War".
+The album has enjoyed enduring popularity since its release and attracted critical acclaim.
+It has sold over 2.7 million copies in the UK, and an estimated 15 million copies worldwide.
+In 2018, it was the UK's 32nd best-selling studio album of all time.

 Wayne's adaptation has spawned multiple versions including video games, DVDs, and live stage shows.
+In 2012, Wayne released a rearrangement of the album, subtitled The New Generation, incorporating more synthesisers and new compositions and dialogue.